EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 # Design of `R` packages

-The most important decision for the design of SEA packages involves data format.
+The most important decision for the suite of SEA packages involves data format.
-We selected the Physical Supply-Use Table (PSUT) framework, a matrix approach to describing energy flows from resource extraction to processing stages and, ultimately,
+We authors are among those who developed the Physical Supply-Use Table (PSUT) framework, a matrix approach to describing energy flows from resource extraction to processing stages and, ultimately,